threedee003/threedee003.github.io/about.md

 permalink: /about/
 ---

 I focus on using generative modeling for robotic motion policies to achieve autonomous control across different types of dynamical systems.
-I work with explicit, implicit, and diffusion models to create control solutions for robot arm manipulators at TCS Research and Innovation Labs in Bangalore.
+I work with explicit, implicit, and diffusion models to create elegant control solutions for robot arm manipulators at TCS Research and Innovation Labs in Bangalore.